theseus-os/Theseus/book/src/subsystems/display/porthole.md

 ### Framebuffer

-In Porthole, there are two types of buffers that are crucial to the rendering process: the `VirtualFrameBuffer` and the `PhysicalBuffer`.
+In Porthole, there are two types of buffers that are crucial to the rendering process: the `VirtualFramebuffer` and the `PhysicalBuffer`.

-The `VirtualFrameBuffer` acts as a backbuffer for the `WindowManager` and for windows it acts as temporary buffer that is to be transferred to main backbuffer.The `PhysicalBuffer` is directly mapped to the pixels on the screen.
+The `VirtualFramebuffer` acts as a backbuffer for the `WindowManager` and for windows it acts as temporary buffer that is to be transferred to main backbuffer.The `PhysicalBuffer` is directly mapped to the pixels on the screen.

-Ideally the end user will not have to interact with the `VirtualFrameBuffer` or `PhysicalFrameBuffer` directly.
+Ideally the end user will not have to interact with the `VirtualFramebuffer` or `PhysicalFramebuffer` directly.
 The `Window` and `WindowManager` are responsible for managing these buffers.
 The goal is to provide a smooth and seamless experience for the user.

 ### Window